 • Keep your policies updated.
 In case of updating your eCommerce business, conduct a thorough QA check to determine any new weaknesses.
 After a change takes place, adjust your policies on hardware and software configuration and use.

 • Prevent data loss.
-Make backups of valuable data using a secure storing space.
+Make backups of valuable data using a secure storage space.

 • Eliminate problems promptly.
 If DDoS attacks or sharp traffic fluctuations bother you, implement CDN.
 This refers to a content delivery network (which optimizes the load on your system between different servers).